AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 - A permissions policy granting read-only API access for the services to be discovered

-Step 3: Configure the CMDB discovery tool with the Discovery Account credentials and a list of target account role ARNs plus the External ID.
+Step 3: Configure the CMDB discovery tool with the Discovery Account credentials, a list of target account role ARNs, and the External ID for each account.

 Step 4: The discovery engine iterates through accounts, assuming each target role in turn and enumerating resources per account and region.